Isra3l/ligpargen/README.md

 **Place:** &nbsp;&nbsp;&nbsp; William L. Jorgensen Lab at Yale University // Jens Carlsson Lab at Uppsala university</br>
 **Date:** &nbsp;&nbsp;  2020-2021

 **Description:** An automatic OPLS-AA parameter generator for small organic molecules using CM1A, 1.14CM1A and CM1A-LBCC charge models.
-LigParGen input molecules can be in any accepted input format in Open Babel software including SMILES, PDB, MOL, MOL2, among others.
-The final output parameters will be generated using the format inputs of BOSS, Q, Tinker, PQR, openMM, CHARMM/NAMD, Gromacs, LAMMPS, Desmond, and xplor softwares.
+LigParGen accepts any Open Babel molecular format including SMILES, PDB, MOL, MOL2, among others.
+Final OPLSAA parameter outputs will be written in topology/coordinate input files for BOSS, Q, Tinker, PQR, openMM, CHARMM/NAMD, Gromacs, LAMMPS, Desmond, and xplor softwares.

 **Note:** This new version has been written from scratch but it is based on the **Leela Dodda** initial ligpargen python code.